argodev/studies/ot_survey/OT_Class_03_Manuscript.md

 # Class 3: Exodus

-William Shakespeare famously wrote, “All the world’s a stage, and all the men and women merely players.”
-It’s an intriguing way to think about our lives.
-But it’s most compelling when we consider who the director of this grand play is: God. _The Bible presents this world as a divinely-crafted stage for playing out the great story of human history._ And it’s purpose?
-To showcase God’s excellence and glory.
+Good morning, and welcome back to our Old Testament Survey.
+We are still working on finding our stride... after the introduction two weeks ago and Genesis last week, we'll be covering Exodus this week.
+Next week we'll start to pick up the pace and cover Leviticus and Numbers, and the following week is Deuteronomy, Joshua and Judges.

-So before we get into our material for today, let's talk about that.
-The Exodus is a great story--but for many reasons it’s more important than that.
-Why? __*Why is it critical to understand the Exodus if we’re going to understand the rest of the Bible?*__
+The Exodus is a great story -- but as you might imagine, it's not _just_ a story... it serves an important role in our view of Scripture.
+I'd like you to think through the following question as we walk through our study today: __*Why is it critical to understand the Exodus if we’re going to understand the rest of the Bible?*__

-That’s what we’ll see today in Exodus.
-In the last two weeks, we observed the beginning of God’s great drama in the book of Genesis.
+Last week we observed the beginning of God’s great drama in the book of Genesis.
 Genesis unfolded the story for a few generations after Abraham, but for the most part God’s plan of redemption was unknown beyond this small band of Hebrews.
 Now, in Exodus, God will turn the floodlights on and his salvation purposes will be seen on the world stage as he defeats the most powerful nation on earth and delivers his people, all for his own glory.
 And not only does the scope of the drama expand, but in Exodus God also introduces themes and patterns that will shape the way he works throughout the rest of history.

-So, for our study today, we’ll approach the first half of Exodus in two ways.
-First, because this is a historical narrative, we’ll do a quick overview of the story to see the main points and find out how Exodus fits into redemptive history.
+For the first part of our study today, we’ll approach the first half of Exodus in two ways.
+Because this is a historical narrative, we’ll first do a quick overview of the story to see the main points and find out how Exodus fits into redemptive history.
 Then, we’ll step back and explore five main themes that emerge from this foundational account.
 We’ll discuss what each theme means in the context of Exodus, and how it lays a foundation for the rest of Scripture.

 # Part 1: Exodus 1-19

-Ready to dive in?
-Our overview begins where we left off last week.
+Our overview of Exodus begins where we left off last week.
 Remember the crucial verse that guided our study of Genesis, Gen. 3:15?
 God declared that the seed of the woman, a promised Son, will crush the head of Satan, and Satan will strike his heel.
 Who is this seed?
 We learned in Genesis that he would come from the line of Abraham.

 Now, God had made a promise to Abraham that his descendants would become a great nation that would possess the land of Canaan and be a blessing to the rest of the world.
 But that’s not the case at the start of Exodus.
 They aren’t a great nation, and they don’t possess any land.
 Instead they are living as foreigners in Egypt, where they settled with their brother Joseph during a great famine.